Masoumeh Ebtekar: Vice President for Women and Family Affairs (2017–2021)

+Awards and honours

 Ebtekar was named one of the seven 2006 Champions of the Earth by the United Nations Environment Program as a prominent and "inspirational" environmental leader who has made an impact at policy level in a region of the world.
 Ebtekar said that she believes the award was a team effort, earned by the scholars and experts that she assembled in her Department of the Environment.
 She names President Khatami as instrumental in stressing the importance of environmental initiatives.
-She was also named as one of 50 environmental leaders by The Guardian newspaper on January 5, 2008; the only Iranian or Muslim woman in the list.
+She was also named as one of 50 environmental leaders by The Guardian newspaper on 5 January 2008; the only Iranian or Muslim woman in the list.

-In the 2012 edition of The Muslim500 Ebtekar has been named as one of the 500 most influential Muslims in the world.
+In the 2012 and 2023 editions of The Muslim500 Ebtekar has been named as one of the 500 most influential Muslims in the world.
 Under the political section of this yearbook, Ebtekar is described as "a considerable force in the reformist movement in Iran".

 On 24 January 2014, Ebtekar was awarded the Energy Globe Foundation Honorary Lifetime Achievement Award in Tehran.

 On 29 November 2014, Masoumeh Ebtekar won the Italian Minerva Award for her scientific achievements and successful career in political arena.
 Minerva Award is a nongovernmental award established in 2009 in the name of Madame Anna Maria Mammoliti, Italian journalist and social activist after her death.

 The Minerva Award has been presented to famous figures active in different social, economic, political and cultural fields, and the receivers have been mainly women.

 In May 2016 Ebtekar was awarded an Honorary Doctorate Degree in Political Science by the Hankuk University of Foreign Studies, Seoul, Korea.

-Post vice presidential activism

-Ebtekar co-founded the Center for Peace and Environment in 2005, a non-governmental organization devoted to the promotion of just and sustainable peace and the protection of the environment.
-More than 120 experts and academicians are currently members of the center.